serverless/examples/aws-node-rekognition-analysis-s3-image/README.md

 You need to create an S3 bucket and upload at least one file.
 Be sure the permissions on the folder and file allow public access and that CORS is configured to allow access.

-Replace the values in `post.json` with the bucket and image name from S3.

 ```bash
 npm install
 ```